* Nuns appear at thanksgiving service in Damascus

 DAMASCUS/AMMAN, March 10 (Reuters) - Thirteen Greek Orthodox nuns arrived in Damascus on Monday after al Qaeda fighters who held them for more than three months freed them in a deal providing for the release of women prisoners held by President Bashar al-Assad’s government.

-The mostly elderly nuns and three other women from their convent seemed in good health as they sat in a room in Damascus with several other Christian clerics.
+The mostly elderly nuns and three other women from their convent appeared in good health as they sat in a room with several other Christian clerics.
 Most of them were dressed in black habits and wore large crosses around their necks.

 “All of Syria is happy today (for their return),” Bishop Luka al Khoury told Reuters.
 “These are women who do nothing but pray...They don’t have weapons or bombs.
 On the contrary, they pray for people to be safe and secure.”